VPN Full-Tunnel Exclusion (Application and IP/URL Based Local Internet Breakout)

 Overview

-VPN full-tunnel exclusion is a feature on the MX and some Z Series devices whereby the administrator can configure layer-3 (and some layer-7) rules to determine exceptions to a full-tunnel VPN configuration.
-This feature is also known as Local Internet Breakout in the industry.
-The feature applies to both AutoVPN and Non-Meraki VPN (NMVPN) connections.
+VPN full-tunnel exclusion is a feature on the MX and some Z Series devices in which an administrator can configure layer-3 (and some layer-7) rules to determine exceptions to a full-tunnel VPN configuration.
+This feature is also known as Local Internet Breakout.
+The feature applies to both AutoVPN and IPsec VPN connections.

-When configuring a VPN spoke, the administrator can choose what client traffic is sent to the hub: either only traffic destined for subnets that are part of the VPN or all traffic that does not have a more specific route than the default route.
-This choice is made in Dashboard by checking the Default Route box for the desired hub on the Site-to-site VPN configuration page or by having a NMVPN VPN with a default route associated.
-On the MX-Z, this changes the default route from pointing to the uplink to pointing to the VPN hub or NMVPN peer.
+When configuring a VPN spoke, administrators can choose which client traffic is sent to the hub: either only traffic destined for subnets that are part of the VPN, or all traffic that does not have a more specific route than the default route.
+This choice is made in Dashboard by checking the Default Route box for the desired hub on the Site-to-site VPN configuration page or by having an IPsec VPN with a default route associated.
+On the MX-Z, this changes the default route from pointing to the uplink to pointing to the VPN hub or IPsec VPN peer.

-In certain situations, an administrator may want most non-local traffic to exit to the Internet via the VPN hub, but there is specific traffic that is desired to exit locally, perhaps because the services being accessed are available locally much faster.
+In certain situations, an administrator may want most non-local traffic to exit to the Internet via the VPN hub, but prefer specific traffic to exit locally, perhaps for faster access to local services.
 VPN full-tunnel exclusion is meant to allow this.
-The configuration model is that one would configure rules to match the traffic that should exit locally.
+The configuration model involves configuring rules to match the traffic that should exit locally.

 Configuring VPN Exclusion Rules (IP/Port)